SharkSnack/shiren-2/content/dungeons/8-halfway-well.md

 Tiny Phoenix, Yamikichi, Gale, Pumphantasm, Weather Doll, and other monsters<br/>that float won't activate the trap when they move onto a tile with a trap,<br/>and Piko Hammers will destroy traps instead of stepping on them.<br/>You'll have to get creative in how you deal with these monsters.

-For example, throw Gitan or step on an arrow trap to damage floating monsters,<br/>or step on a landmine or use an Explosion Scroll to wipe out enemies in a 1 tile radius.<br/>You can also read a Trap Activate Scroll when a floating monster is above a trap.<br/>Piko Hammers can be trapped by swinging a Swap Staff while you're standing on a trap.
+For example, throw Gitan or step on an arrow trap to damage floating monsters,<br/>or step on a landmine or use an Explosion Scroll to wipe out enemies in a 1 tile radius.<br/>You can also read a Trap Trigger Scroll when a floating monster is above a trap.<br/>Piko Hammers can be trapped by swinging a Swap Staff while you're standing on a trap.

 ### Pickaxe Technique